sinara-hw/Sayma_Metlino_Documentation/wiki_introduction.rst

 funded by ARL, Duke University, the University of Oxford, and the University of Freiburg.

-Currently, much of this hardware is at the prototyping stage.
-Information about the status of the various hardware projects making up Sinara can be found `here <https://github.com/sinara-hw/meta/wiki/Status>`_.
-Advice about purchasing Sinara hardware can be found `here <https://github.com/sinara-hw/meta/wiki/Purchasing>`_.
+Currently, most of this hardware is at the production stage.
+Information about the status of the various hardware projects making up Sinara can be found `here <https://github.com/sinara-hw/meta/wiki/Status>`__.
+Advice about purchasing Sinara hardware can be found `here <https://github.com/sinara-hw/meta/wiki/Purchasing>`__.

-.. \section{Overview}\label{overview}

 Following the ARTIQ model, an experiment consists of a core device (master) -- typically either a `Metlino <https://github.com/sinara-hw/Metlino/wiki>`_ or `Kasli <https://github.com/sinara-hw/Kasli/wiki>`_ --